jreyesr/steampipe-plugin-tfbridge/README.md

 # `steampipe-plugin-tfbridge`

+**WORK IN PROGRESS:** Don't use, the code is unstable!
+It may not do what it says, config values may behave strangely, parts may just print a message and do nothing.

-This repo _will_ contain a [Steampipe](https://steampipe.io/) plugin that lets the user call any (?) [data source that is exposed by a Terraform provider](https://developer.hashicorp.com/terraform/language/data-sources).
+This repo contains a [Steampipe](https://steampipe.io/) plugin that lets the user call any (?) [data source that is exposed by a Terraform provider](https://developer.hashicorp.com/terraform/language/data-sources).
 This will expand the reach of Steampipe's plugins to also cover remote APIs that have a Terraform provider but no Steampipe plugin.
 This will also let users unify efforts: the Terraform provider can be used to manage resources, and querying on the current state of those resources can be done via Steampipe, using the same source code and provider.

+## Old proof of concept

-Currently, the repo contains a proof of concept Go program that has been used to test ways of driving a Terraform plugin.
+Previously (see [the `poc` tag](https://github.com/jreyesr/steampipe-plugin-tfbridge/tree/poc)), the repo only contained a proof of concept Go program that was used to test ways of driving a Terraform plugin.
 This wasn't too documented before, with [Terraform's docs](https://developer.hashicorp.com/terraform/plugin/best-practices/interacting-with-providers#using-the-rpc-protocol) merely stating that

 > For projects that actually want to drive the provider, the supported option is to use the gRPC protocol and the RPC calls the protocol supplies.
 This protocol is the same protocol that drives Terraform's CLI interface, and it is versioned using a protocol version.